Science & Research

 Laboratory Operating Procedures

 - Quality records (e.g. audit reports, reviews, FV and preventive maintenance charts, quality control charts, corrective actions) are archived per calendar year.
 Only current year’s records are kept in the applicable areas.
+Electronic records are accessible and archived in the appropriate web application, such as QMiS or LIMS.

 Data file – A data file is related numeric, graphic or textual information that is organized in a strictly prescribed form and format.